Grand Master (Freemasonry)

 A Grand Master is a title of honour as well as an office in Freemasonry, given to a freemason elected to oversee a Masonic jurisdiction, derived from the office of Grand Masters in chivalric orders.
 He presides over a Grand Lodge and has certain rights in the constituent Lodges that form his jurisdiction.
-In most, but not all cases, the Grand Master is styled "Most Worshipful Grand Master."
+In most cases, the Grand Master is styled "Most Worshipful Grand Master."
 One example of a differing title exists in the Grand Lodge of Pennsylvania, where the Grand Master is titled "Right Worshipful".
 Under the Grand Lodge of Scotland, the role is titled "Grand Master Mason".

 Deputies

 Just as the Worshipful Master of a Lodge annually appoints lodge officers to assist him, so the Grand Master of each Grand Lodge annually appoints Grand Lodge officers to assist him in his work.
 Grand Lodges often elect or appoint Deputy Grand Masters (sometimes also known as District Deputy Grand Masters) who can act on behalf of the Grand Master when he is unable to do so.

 In the United Grand Lodge of England, if the Grand Master is traditionally a Prince of the Blood Royal (ie: a member of the Royal Family), he may appoint a 'Pro Grand Master' ('Pro' is from the Latin for 'for') to be "his principal adviser, and to act for him on those occasions when, due to royal engagements, he is unable to be present".
 The Pro Grand Master is distinct from the Deputy Grand Master.